shravan20/LearningResources/README.md

 ### Fun Games :video_game:

    - [Hangman](https://hang-man-word-game.herokuapp.com/) : This is a fun word guessing game created using Vanilla.js.
 You have 6 chances to guess the word right.
 Give it a try.
+   - [Skribbl](https://skribbl.io/) : skribbl.io is a free multiplayer drawing and guessing game.
+   - [Connect 4 : Multiplayer](https://www.agame.com/game/connect-4-multiplayer) : You can play against a friend or the computer in this online version of the classic game.
+But will you get four in a row?
+It’s time to find out!

 ### YouTube Channels :tv: